 Your gender, race, age, and sexual orientation do not play a role nor do your politics — unless you follow me closely on Twitter.

 You are likely here because you are on a quest for understanding — or perhaps you are merely curious about the topic of design.
-Either way while there is definitely knowledge thirst, you probably didn't arrive here from a Google search because there are thousands of other posts online about interaction design that you could be reading.
-While I will touch on what interaction design is, this post is really about how interaction design works and why that is important.
+Either way, while there is definitely knowledge thirst, you probably didn't arrive here from a Google search because there are thousands of other posts online about interaction design that you could be reading.

-Perhaps you're part of the New Pragmatic online community and the discussion there has prompted you to spend a few minutes with this material.
-Maybe you met me at one of my workshops or you are a former bootcamp student and that personal connection played a role in your visit.
-Some likely watched a video of me teaching somewhere and found your way here via that channel.
+Perhaps you’re part of the New Pragmatic online community and the discussion there has prompted you to spend a few minutes with this material.
+Maybe you met me at one of my workshops or you are a former bootcamp student and that connection played a role in your visit.
+Some likely watched a video of me teaching and found your way here.

-Let's move our discussion of trust from this page and into the real world.
-The ultimate sense of trust hangs in the balance when we risk harm or injury if our trust is betrayed.
+Any time we risk a loss, we put trust on trial.
 One potentially life-threatening situation most of us have encountered is the relatively simple task of crossing a street.